 These determinations would remain valid for these species given the stipulations applied, inventories required, and mitigation implemented at the APD stage of development through Conditions of Approval.
-The project area is not known habitat for any of the listed species.
+Of the listed species in Table 16, only whooping crane is a potential migrant through the analysis area.